(Redirected from Adolfo Luque)

 Luque replaces Salazar as manager of Almendares during 1941-1942 and led them to another championship then repeated in 1942-1943 at 28-20.
 He guided Cienfuegos to a 25-23 record in 1943-1944 and 24-24 in 1944-1945.
 That season, at age 54, he took the mound for the final time when his team was racked by injuries; he allowed four hits and two earned runs in three innings, striking out four.
 He managed the team to a CWL title (37-23) in 1945-1946, the third organization he had piloted to a Cuban title.
 That summer, he began managing the Pericos de Puebla in the Mexican League, having ended his coaching career in the US.

 Returning once again to the helm of Almendares in 1946-1947, he made the call to go with Max Lanier on one day's rest against Habana with the title on the line; the gutsy move paid off and the team won the championship (42-24).
 After another third-place finish with the Pericos, he led the Alacranes in the 1947-1948 Cuban Players League; the team finished 44-47.
 He piloted the Azules de Veracruz in Mexico that summer.
+He is credited with helping develop Sal Maglie (playing in Mexico that year) into a star hurler.

 After not managing any teams in 1949, he returned with a stellar 98-47 record with the 1950 Águilas de Mexicali but the team lost the Mexican League finals.
 He took over for Reinaldo Cordeiro as manager of the Marianao Tigers in 1950-1951.
 In 1951, he was given the tough job of succeeding Oscar Rodríguez in charge of the Havana Cubans after Rodríguez had won five straight titles.
 In his only full-season managerial stint in a league based primarily in the US, his team finished a disappointing 68-71.
 He went 32-39 with Marianao in 1951-1952 and was replaced by Fermin Guerra during the 1952-1953 season.